karpathy/nanoGPT/README.md

 ## benchmarking

 For model benchmarking `bench.py` might be useful.
 It's identical what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.

+# todos

+A few that I'm aware of, other than the ones mentioned in code:

+- Additional optimizations to the running time
+- Report and track other metrics e.g. PPL
+- Eval zero-shot perplexities on PTB, WikiText, other related benchmarks
+- Current initialization (PyTorch default) departs from GPT-2.
+In a very quick experiment I found it to be superior to the one suggested in the papers, but that can't be right
+- Currently fp16 is much faster than bf16.
+Potentially revert back to using fp16 and re-introduce the gradient scaler?
+- Add some finetuning dataset and guide on some dataset for demonstration.
+- Reproduce GPT-2 results.
+It was estimated ~3 years ago that the training cost of 1.5B model was ~$50K